Speaker guide

 Platform & Specifications

-We will be using the virtual platform Zoom that will allow speakers to deliver content live or by pre-recorded talk, and join the chat live (and drop links into the chat) for Q&A during the session.
+We will be using the virtual platform Zoom Events that will allow pre-recorded talks to play while speakers join the chat live (and drop links into the chat) for Q&A during the session.

 Pre-recording Information & Tools

-All regular talk and lightning talk speakers may pre-record their talk, which will be played through the event platform.
-Speakers who will give a lightning talk must submit a pre-recorded talk.
+All regular talk and lightning talk speakers must pre-record their talk, which will be played through the event platform.

 Some suggested tools to use for recording are Quicktime, Zoom, a screen recorder, or something similar.
 The recording should show your slides or screen and optionally yourself, using a picture in picture style format.
 Please share the actual video file, in MP4 format, not a link to a streaming service such as YouTube or Vimeo.
 Email this recording to us at r-medicine-conf@r-consortium.org by midnight EDT on June 2.